aws-samples/amazon-kinesis-video-streams-producer-embedded-c/samples/kvsapp-ingenic-t31/README.md

     cmake --build .

-After build completed, there will be exectuable files named "kvsappcli-ingenic-t31" and "kvsappcli-ingenic-t31-static" in the "build/bin/" folder.
-Executable "kvsappcli-ingenic-t31" using shared library under "build/lib/" folder.
-Executable "kvsappcli-ingenic-t31-static" is a static build and it doesn't need any other library except common runtime library like "libc" or "pthread".
-Copy these file to T31 SD card.
-To copy these files, you can either using some network tools to send this file or use a SD card reader to do that.
+After the build is completed, executable files will be named "kvsappcli-ingenic-t31" in the "build/bin/" folder.
+There are some static and shared libraries under "build/lib/" folder.
+Copy these files to the T31 SD card.
+To copy these files, you can either use some network tools to send this file or use an SD card reader.

 # Run sample

-If you didn't configure sample configurations in file "*samples/kvsapp-ingenic-t31/include/sample_config.h*", then you need to configure the following environment variables.
+If you didn't configure sample configurations in file "*samples/kvsapp-ingenic-t31/include/sample_config.h*", you need to configure the following environment variables.

     export AWS_ACCESS_KEY_ID=xxxxxxxxxxxxxxxxxxxx
     export AWS_SECRET_ACCESS_KEY=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx